bullhorn/rest-api-docs/source/includes/entityref/_deduction.md

         <tr class="even">
             <td>type</td>
             <td>String (100)</td>
             <td>Used to identify the type of deduction being utlized in the paycheck.
-This field, along with ‘label’ in the DeductionCategoryLookup table should be used to display deduction type on the UI.</td>
+This field, along with ‘label’ in the DeductionCategoryLookup entity should be used to display deduction type in the user interface.</td>
             <td></td>
             <td></td>
         </tr>
         <tr class="odd">
             <td>unionID</td>
             <td>String (100)</td>
-            <td>Payroll Provider Identifier for the labor union code associated with the deduction.</td>
+            <td>Payroll provider identifier for the labor union code associated with the deduction.</td>
             <td></td>
             <td></td>
         </tr>